treycordova/nativejsx/README.md

 - **Transformers**: Takes compositions and generators and _actually_ completes the swapping.
 - **Walkers**: Set up the state, allocate variables, and traverses JSXElements to our liking.

+#### What the heck is `appendChildren`?
+`appendChildren` helps clean up the mess JSXExpressions (the {} things) leave due to JavaScript's lack of static typing.
+I can't rightly tell if the expressions your fingers conjure up are going to return JSX, literals, or whatever else.
 #### Why does it output everything in a closure?
 I'm glad you stuck around to ask.
 Due to the imperative nature of the native DOM API, we're outputting variable allocations – you know, the "$$a" stuff.
 To avoid variable clobbering, our DOM goodies are tucked away into a JavaScript closure, safe and sound.